Full-Term Pregnancy Explained

 Are There Risks if Your Baby Is Overdue?

-It's normal for your baby to arrive a little earlier or later than your due date.
-Your due date is, after all, only an estimate of when your pregnancy will have lasted 40 weeks.
-Once you've reached your due date, there's still two more weeks to go before your pregnancy is considered postterm.
-This is why your provider may just recommend being patient for a few more days or weeks if your due date comes and goes with no sign that your little one's ready to make a move.
+It’s common for your baby to arrive slightly earlier or later than your due date.
+Remember, your due date is merely an estimate of when your pregnancy will have reached 40 weeks.
+Once you’ve reached your due date, there are still two more weeks to go before your pregnancy is considered postterm.
+This is why your provider may just recommend being patient for a few more days or weeks if your due date comes and goes with no sign that your little one’s ready to make a move.

 When assessing the best course of action for your personal situation, there are a few risks your provider will be keeping in mind.
 For example, late or postterm delivery can increase the chance of the following: